B♭ Major Sixth Chord

 Harmonic Function

-The Bb major sixth chord commonly functions as the subtonic (♭VII) in C major or subdominant in F major.
+The B♭ major sixth chord commonly functions as the subtonic (♭VII) in C major or subdominant in F major.
 Its harmonic role varies by key — in major keys it provides stable harmonic grounding.

 The major sixth chord adds a major sixth to the major triad.
 It has a warm, pleasant quality with a hint of jazz sophistication, often used as a substitute for the plain major chord.
+The B♭ Major Sixth Chord specifically contains 4 notes: B♭, D, F, G (formula: 1-3-5-6).
+On piano, Bb-rooted chords start on a black key and create hand shapes that jazz pianists find ideal for voicing seventh chords and extended harmonies.
+Jazz standards, swing, and big band charts are heavily weighted toward Bb because it allows horn sections to play in their most comfortable range.

 Common Progressions